-A. A. All allocations are hereby modified in accordance with the designated use class of the permitted use and the corresponding method of allocation described in section 2.0.

-B. The permit conditions specified in Section 5.0 are incorporated into all existing consumptive use permits in the CFWI Area and shall be placed on all permits for new uses within the area.
+- A. All permits shall be modified to be consistent with the provisions of section 2.8.
+Allocations will be calculated in accordance with the designated use class of the permitted use and the corresponding method of allocation described in section 2.0. - B. The applicable permit conditions specified in section 5.0 shall be incorporated into all existing consumptive use permits in the CFWI Area and shall be placed on all permits for new uses within the area.